- Amnesia or Erasure? The denial of justice

-Murder, mystery, and intrigue are wrapped in historical fiction that is relevant to the struggles of working people today.
-Set between Liverpool and Ireland these novels explore not only where we are today but how we got here.
-The first book was Under The Bridge, published Feb 2021 and set in Garston, but that book had its roots in Wicklow, Ireland.
+Murder, mystery, and intrigue are wrapped in historical fiction relevant to the struggles of working people.
+Set between Liverpool and Ireland these novels explore where we are today but also how we got here.
+The first book published was Under The Bridge in Feb 2021.
+Although set in Garston, that book had its roots in Wicklow, Ireland.
 Join the FB group for Under The Bridge here;

-Across The Water is the second book due to be published in March 2022.
+Across The Water the second book was published in March 2022.

 ‘Writing Across Borders’ ‘Most countries send out oil or iron, steel or gold, or some other crop, but Ireland has had only one export and that is its people.’
 John F. Kennedy on his presidential visit to Ireland, June 1963 Reading JFK’s words resonates with how Derry/Londonderry, Dublin and Liverpool have one noteworthy trait.
 OverContinue reading “‘Writing Across Borders’”